 How common is being a virtual assistant amongst digital nomads?

 Virtual assistants are, by definition, working entirely remotely.
-For that reason, it is quite common for virtual assistants to also be digital nomads.
+For that reason, it is quite common for virtual assistants to also be location-independent digital nomads.

 Remote assistants are most likely able to set up their own working schedule, however some tasks such as replying phone calls, emails or taking meeting notes may require them to work specific hours.
 It’s entirely up to you to define the expectations with your clients.
 Sometimes, clients will prioritize assistants working in the same time zone to make communication and handling urgent tasks easier.